2015 Archived MO HealthNet Provider Hot Tips

 Providers may also submit an email to the Provider Communications Unit by selecting the Provider Communications Management field on the MHD electronic billing website emomed.

 The MHD Provider Manuals Section 3.3.A Interactive Voice Response System is in the process of being updated.
-Please subscribe to MO HealthNet news, and you will be notified, when the section is updated.

 International Classification of Diseases (ICD) MO HealthNet Claim Filing Guidelines